ProcureEminenceMB/Udacity-Project-Trivia-API/backend/README.md

 GET '/questions'
 - Fetches a list of all available questions for a given page.
 Each page returns a max of 10 questions.
 Defaults to page 1 if it is not specified via the query parameter.
 - Request Arguments: '?page=<int:page_number>' (optional).
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Returns: An object with a list of available categories, current selected category, list of questions, pass/fail condition, and the total number of questions.
 ```
 {
   "categories": {